janantala/beyond-adaptive-web-design/README.md

 There are a lot of commonly used web services that produce unnecessary traffic.
 Elements like videos or maps are a common part of the most web sites.
 All of them produces many requests and the web traffic even the website user doesn't want to watch the video or browse the map.
 There are also native mobile application for that services with better perfomance.
 So what can we to do?
 This is actually a great opportunity to utilize conditional loading to serve the best experience for the right context.

 We use the Mobile First principe so we make a default elemet static and pull in a static image.
 This approach saves a lot of web traffic and becasue of limited mobile internet plans also user's money.
-We can then detect when it’s appropriate to download the embedded map or to launch the native mobile application.
+We can then detect when it's appropriate to download the embedded map or to launch the native mobile application.

 ![](images/maps.png)